The Business Trial Group handles employment litigation for both businesses and individuals on a contingency-fee basis.

 It is imperative to understand your rights as an employee.

-If you believe you have a claim relating to your employment agreement, it is imperative to understand your rights before making any decisions regarding continued employment, accepting a severance package, or other employment issues.
+If you believe you have a claim relating to your employment, it is imperative to understand your rights before making any decisions regarding continued employment, accepting a severance package, or other issues.

 - Breach of employment contract